 Laura Watson enjoys sharing her ever-increasing knowledge of vines.
 She regularly attends international clematis conferences and is a garden writer/blogger.
 Laura is proud to be a King County Master Gardener and Plant Amnesty Master Pruner.

-Tips to Help You be a More Successful Gardener
+25 Tips AND MORE to be a Successful Gardener